 According to SHRM, many HR leaders aren’t sure what data they need to be collecting in order to measure the success of their RPO program.
 Without understanding ways to effectively analyze and measure outcomes, it's difficult to judge how satisfying a data set is.
 Today’s engagements are likely to include sourcing technology that was not previously available, which can provide complex data analytics that show the reason behind sourcing and hiring.

-It is essential for your provider to coach you on how to understand the data and drill down into meaningful segments.
+It is essential for your talent solutions provider to coach you on how to understand the data and drill down into meaningful segments.
 When you understand the data, it's easier to provide actionable information to your C-level executives.
 In the initial stages of a 1st generation RPO program, measuring results is critical to support the decision to continue to pursue an RPO solution.

 When you are talking about what the Key Performance Indicators (KPIs) are for your new program, often the data surrounding the job placements are the obvious data points that you and your RPO provider will discuss.
-But the true KPI is your ability to let them take care of the recruiting, allowing you to take care of your other priorities that you may have been neglecting.
+But the true KPI is your ability to let them take care of the recruiting, allowing you to take care of your other priorities that you may have been neglecting before outsourcing.
 If the data is clean and straightforward, you will spend less time trying to understand if your program is delivering the results you need, and more time focusing on other pressing HR initiatives.

 Reap the Benefits